hazelcast/hazelcast-jet/site/website/blog/2020-09-18-cdc-meets-stream-processing.md

 So, first, we added generic support for Kafka Connect sources to Jet, which should be a valuable feature even outside the scope of CDC.
 Then we used Debezium to build a Kafka Connect source for Jet.
-Well…“build” might be overstating it.
+Well… “build” might be overstating it.
 Debezium already is a Kafka Connect source.
 We just had to make sure that Jet’s specific fault-tolerance mechanisms will interact with it properly, through the Kafka Connect API.